IBM-Cloud/terraform-provider-ibm/website/docs/d/database.html.markdown

 ## Attribute reference
-Review the output parameters that you can access after you retrieved your data source.
+In addition to all argument references list, you can access the following attribute references after your data source is created.

 - `adminuser` - (String)  The user ID of the default administration user for the database, such as `admin` or `root`.
 - `cert_file_path` - (String)  The absolute path to certificate PEM file.